javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

     }
     ```

-### Creation time

 Another difference is when they are actualy created by the JavaScript engine.

-**Function Expressions are created when the execution reaches them.**
+**Function Expressions are created when the execution reaches them and are usable since then.**

 That's kind of obvious.
-Once the execution flow passes to the right side of the assignment `let sum = function` -- here we go, the function is made and can be used (assigned, called etc) from now on.
+Once the execution flow passes to the right side of the assignment `let sum = function` -- here we go, the function is created and can be used (assigned, called etc) from now on.

 Function Declarations are different.

-**Function Declarations are created before the script or a code block begins to execute and are visible in the whole script/block.**
+**Function Declarations are usable in the whole script/code block.**

-In other words, when JavaScript *prepares* to run the script or a code block, it first looks for Function Declarations in it and creates the functions.
+In other words, when JavaScript *prepares* to run the script/code block, it first looks for Function Declarations in it and creates the functions.
 We can think of it as an "initialization stage".

+And after all Function Declarations are processed, it actually executes it.

 As a natural effect, a function declared as Function Declaration can be called earlier than it is defined.

-For instance, this works:
+For example, this works:

 ```js run refresh untrusted
 *!*